docker/extensions-sdk/README.md

   .then((value: any) => console.log(value));
 ```

-Invoking a plugin binary on your host:
+Invoking an extension binary on your host:

 ```typescript
 window.ddClient.execHostCmd(`cliShippedOnHost xxx`).then((value: any) => {